averbraeck/gscg-design/doc/4-architecture/database-design.md

 ![](diagrams/gscg-database-admin.png)

 The goals and strategies have been defined in a separate diagram to keep the overview.
 - `goal` is a variable with a minimum and/or maximum value that the player should try to reach in the game.
-Each goal contains a brief explanation for the player. `game_version` can have multiple instances of `goal`, e.g., profit and sustainability, each with their own thresholds that the player should try to reach.
+Each goal contains a brief explanation for the player. `game_version` and `game_session` can have multiple instances of `goal`, e.g., profit and sustainability, each with their own thresholds that the player should try to reach.
+Goals from `game_session` override those of `game_version`.
+- `game_version_goal` links a goal to a game version.
+- `game_session_goal` links a goal to a game session.
 - `allowed_strategy_list` containing a number of strategy categories.
 - `allowed_strategy_category` containing a number of possible strategies to choose from.
 - `allowed_strategy` explaining one strategy an a few lines.